kevinlee6/TTP-FS-20180728/README.md

 - Utilizes [IEX API](https://iextrading.com/developer/)
   - Pull latest stock pricing and opening price
 - Create an account with an email and password
-- Starting balance of $5000
+- Starting balance of \$5000
 - Search by stock symbol to obtain up-to-date pricing
 - Purchase stocks if there are available funds
+- Sell stocks if available
 - View list of all transactions
 - View portfolio, which houses all owned shares
   - Owned shares are color-coded to indicate daily performance